nautobot/nautobot-app-firewall-models/docs/models.md

 * Description (optional, string)
 * IP Addresses (M2M to IPAddress)
     * Not required
-    * Should be used if a firewall needs to tie a FQDN to an IP instead of on process time
+    * Should be used if a firewall needs to tie a FQDN to an IP instead of on process time <--- Clarify this sentence
 * Status (FK to Status)

 ### IPRange